 We immigrated to California.
 In California we lived in a lot of places in the Central Valley, while looking for jobs in agriculture.
 My brothers also came to the USA and left school to help the family work in the fields.

-“We worked in places where there were agricultural jobs (lemon, orange, grapefruit, grapes, almonds) under the worst conditions: where there were no bathrooms, where we were sprayed with pesticides; where we would be promised a be paid a certain price and our salary was later stolen.
+“We worked in places where there were agricultural jobs (lemon, orange, grapefruit, grapes, almonds) under the worst conditions: where there were no bathrooms, where we were sprayed with pesticides; where we would be promised to be paid a certain price, and our salary was later stolen.
 There were times when I was harassed at work.”

 But we organized as a family and helped to get a UFW contract in the field for the first time to represent agricultural workers in lemon, orange and grapefruit groves.